samsheffield/Senior_Studio/docs/week1.md

 - What kind of experience does this player activity*** produce?
 - What tone or mood does the player activity have?
 - What interesting gameplay and story things can I do with this player activity right now?
-- How muchcould I do with this player activity if I had the time to devise different situationsand scenarios in which to use it?
+- How much could I do with this player activity if I had the time to devise different situations and scenarios in which to use it?
 - **What question am I trying to answer with this prototype?**

 *This list is from the uber-helpful A Playful Production Process by Richard LeMarchand